Skip to content

 rebuild

 rebuild assumes you know what you are doing.
-You can quite eaily set values to things that don't make sense.
+You can quite easily set values to things that don't make sense.
 The constructor may check a few things, like the number of dimensions matches the axes of the array.
 But not much else.

 julia